HeRc010/Java-Tinkering/README.md

 # Java-Tinkering
-Miscilaneous problems and solutions in Java.
+Miscellaneous problems and solutions in Java.